 But the thing that really startled her was not the mess itself, but the sudden realization that she was cleaning it in an automatic fashion without thinking about it or really acknowledging that it was there.

 It was almost as if she'd been sleepwalking, and now was jolted into wakefulness.
 She blinked at brackish water gurgling and her salt-stained fingers.
 What the hell, she thought?
 A distinct feeling of deja vu came over her.

 "Alan?" she called.

 "Huh?" he stuck his head out of the kitchen.
 She gestured to the tracked-in water.
 He didn't seem to see it.
 She pointed again, with a broader gesture, but his face remained blank.
-Finally she actually said, "What's with all the water on the floor?"
-Something clicked and his eyes refocused.
+Finally, he actually saw it.

 "Huh.
 That's weird," he said.
 "I don't remember doing that.
 Did you do that?"